Celebrating mission-driven people or organizations that have helped push our tech community forward

 The Community Impact Award celebrates mission-driven people or organizations that have helped to push our tech community forward—the impact makers of the year.
-Whether it’s through a corporation, an agency, a social enterprise, or through grit and determination as an individual, these inspiring champions have made a difference for all of us.
+Whether it’s through a corporation, an agency, a social enterprise, or through grit and determination as an individual, these inspiring champions have made a difference for all of us, especially relating to diversity, equity, and inclusion.

 This year’s nominees include:

-- Women & Hi Tech (Indianapolis, Ind.) — Since 1999, Women & Hi Tech promotes, advances, and champions women and girls to change the STEM landscape to be equally inclusive to all.
+- Women & Hi Tech (Indianapolis, Ind.) — Since 1999, Women & Hi Tech has supported, promoted, and advocated for women and girls, changing the STEM landscape to be equally inclusive to all.